sjentsch/lsjDocs/Ch04/Ch04_Descriptives_2.rst

 quantity that has little to no meaning that makes sense to us humans, the standard deviation does not have a simple interpretation.
 As a consequence, most of us just rely on a simple rule of thumb.
-In general, you should expect 68\% of the data to fall within 1 standard deviation of the mean, 95\% of the data to fall within 2 standard deviation of the mean, and 99.7\% of the data to fall within 3 standard deviations of the mean.
+In general, you should expect 68\% of the data to fall within one standard deviation of the mean, 95\% of the data to fall within two standard deviation of the mean, and 99.7\% of the data to fall within three standard deviations of the mean.
 This rule tends to work pretty well most of the time, but it is not exact.
-It is actually calculated based on an *assumption* that the histogram is symmetric and “bell shaped”.\ [#]_ As you can tell from looking at the AFL winning margins histogram in :numref:`fig-aflMargins`, thit is not exactly true of our data!
+It is actually calculated based on an *assumption* that the histogram is symmetric and “bell shaped”.\ [#]_ As you can tell from looking at the AFL winning margins histogram in :numref:`fig-aflMargins`, this is not exactly true of our data!
 Even so, the rule is approximately correct.
 As it turns out, 65.3\% of the AFL margins data fall within one standard deviation of the mean.
-Thit is shown visually in :numref:`fig-aflSD`.
+This is shown visually in :numref:`fig-aflSD`.

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_aflSD.*
-   :alt: Standard deviation for the first 5 values of the ``afl.margins`` variable
+   :alt: Standard deviation for the first five values of the ``afl.margins``
+         variable
    :name: fig-aflSD

    Illustration of the standard deviation from the AFL winning margins data.